notarkhit/random-profiles/README.md

 # random-profiles
-a website that generates random profilles.
+a website that generates random profilles using [pravatar](https://pravatar.cc/)